franklingithub/datasciencerepo/README.md

 3) #Takeabreakproject
 I have designed a project in python that will remind me after every 2 hours to take a break by listening to music.

+#revealsecret message
+I have rename photos (removed numbers from their names) which rearranged the photos to reveal the secret messgae.